Zilliqa/ZIP/zips/zip-3.md

 The Verifier polls the SSN for raw blockchain data and API-retrievable data to effectively confirm that the SSN both stores the blockchain data and services API requests from end users.

-Raw blockchain data is accessible from the lookups on the Verifier's end and from the `zilliqa` process on the SSN host's end.
+Raw blockchain data is accessible from the lookups on the Verifier's end and from the SSN on the host's end.

 The diagram below shows the interaction between the different components for the storage and API checks.